CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/faq/faq.md

 A: If you get a message like "Could not load file or assembly CeVIO.Audio.dll or one of its dependencies" when starting the software, the required library (auxiliary program) is missing.

-Please download and run "vc_redist.x64.exe" from [this Microsoft support page](https://docs.microsoft.com/en-gb/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+Please download and run "vc_redist.x64.exe" from [Microsoft support page](https://docs.microsoft.com/en-gb/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 If you are using "Windows Defender", please turn off "Controlled folder access" (set to Off by default) in "Manage Ransomware protection" under "Virus and threat protection".